mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 basket analogy.
 So if I was give you the basket of apples and you filtered it down to the good apples, now you have a basket of good apples, but you still have a basket that was the operation performed.
-So it's, it's, that's the fundamental concept with our, yes, you have these observables, which are the most important thing to understand.
+So it's, it's, that's the fundamental concept with RxJS, you have these observables, which are the most important thing to understand.
 And then there's all of these operators that can transform one observable into another one.